Are you or someone you know at risk of suicide? Get the facts and take appropriate action.

 What to Expect from Treatment

 Once you decide to seek help, clearly communicate your thoughts and feelings to a professional who will determine the level of care needed.
-For Pratt students who seek assistance at Health & Counseling Services, this may include:
+For Pratt students who seek assistance at Health and Counseling Services, this may include:

 - Emergency follow-up appointments in Health and Counseling